karthikv/purview/README.md

 ## Usage
 1) Write components by extending `Purview.Component`.
 1) Send down (a) the server-rendered HTML of your component and (b) a script tag pointing to Purview's client-side JS file.
+If you'd like to enable Purview's [CSS-in-JS support](#atomic-css-in-js-support), also send (c) the server-rendered CSS (a style tag) in the head of your document.
     - For (a), call `Purview.render(<Component />, req)`, where `Component` is your root component, and `req` is the standard request object, of type `http.IncomingMessage`, from express or `http.createServer`.
 This returns